 Students are classified as residents or nonresidents for tuition purposes at the time of admission to the University.
 The decisions, made by the Office of Admissions, are based upon information furnished in students' applications and any other relevant information.

-All enrolling students living in New Hampshire are required to submit a notarized statement to the effect that they, if financially independent, or their parents, if financially dependent, have been legally domiciled in New Hampshire continuously for a period of at least twelve months immediately prior to registering for the term for which the student is claiming in-state status.
+All enrolling students living in New Hampshire are required to complete an electronic NH residency statement to the effect that they, if financially independent, or their parents/guardians, if financially dependent, have been legally domiciled in New Hampshire continuously for a period of at least twelve months immediately prior to registering for the term for which the student is claiming in-state status.
+The electronic NH residency form can be found as a required checklist item in their application portal after they submit their admissions application to UNH.
+Should you have issues accessing the NH residency form in your application portal, please contact the Office of Admissions via email at firstname.lastname@example.org.
 Students admitted from states other than New Hampshire or from foreign countries are considered nonresident throughout their attendance at the University unless they have acquired bona fide domicile in New Hampshire.

 The burden of proof in all cases is upon the applicant.
 The University reserves the right to make the final decision concerning resident status for tuition purposes.